 In Tennessee, almost everyone who rides on a motorcycle is legally required to wear a helmet.
 That helmet must meet the federal standards found in 49 CFR 571.218.
-If the driver or passenger of the motorcycle is at least 21 years old, the helmet must meet the following requirements:
+If the driver or passenger of the motorcycle is at least 21 years old, the helmet must meet

 - Ventilation airways may penetrate the helmet’s shell, so long as those airways do not exceed one-and-a-half inches in diameter.